-During this period, special guide tours for general audiences will also be available.
+During this period, special guided tours for general audiences will also be available.
 The tours, guided by members of the committee, will offer audiences a clearer and more detailed look at each artwork exhibited here.

-■INVISIBLE ART IN PUBLIC Vol.2“Synthetic Landscapes”
+■ INVISIBLE ART IN PUBLIC Vol. 2 – “Synthetic Landscapes”

-For a total of 5 days, from December 11 (Wed.) to December 15 (Sun.), travelers coming to Shibuya will have the chance to experience the special XR art exhibition organized by MUTEK.JP at 8 different locations spanning across 5 areas including the SHIBUYA STREAM Bldg., SHIBUYA River Street (including the area of Inari Bridge Square and Konno Bridge Square), Shibuya Scramble Crossing, LINECUBE, and SHIBUYA SCRAMBLE SQUARE Bldg.
+For 5 days, from December 11 (Wed.) to December 15 (Sun.), travelers coming to Shibuya will have the chance to experience the special XR art exhibition organized by MUTEK.JP at 8 different locations spanning across 5 areas including the SHIBUYA STREAM Bldg., SHIBUYA River Street (including the area of Inari Bridge Square and Konno Bridge Square), Shibuya Scramble Crossing, LINECUBE, and SHIBUYA SCRAMBLE SQUARE Bldg.
 During this event, special guided tours will also be available.

-Exhibition Name: INVISIBLE ART IN PUBLIC Vol.2“Synthetic Landscapes”
+Exhibition Name: INVISIBLE ART IN PUBLIC Vol. 2 – “Synthetic Landscapes”

 Exhibition Period: from (Wed.)
 December 11, 2019, to (Sun.)
 December 15, 2019

 How to Experience: Users will need to download the STYLY APP* onto the device of their choice to experience the exhibited artworks.
 At each spot, users can scan the “STYLY Mark” (QR Code) with the application.
 Once loaded, the exhibited artworks will appear throughout the space and will be displayed on the users’ chosen devices.

 *App Store | https://itunes.apple.com/jp/app/id1477168256?mt=8